 As part of Alabama Water Rally planning for ARA’s 20th anniversary celebration, we reached out to professionals who are early in their careers and interested in water protection.
 We charged them with developing a plenary at Water Rally diving in to the future of environmental protection in Alabama.
 The energy was palpable as they shared their vision for the future of our state and their role in defending rivers for the years to come.
 Our Junior Board was born from these early conversations and we are thrilled to have them help shape the future of the Alabama Rivers Alliance.
 Meet them below!
 Interested in becoming a part?
 Send us an email and we’ll be in touch!

-DAWN LEE, secretary, is the education activities specialist for the Birmingham Botanical Gardens.
+DAWN LEE, co-chair, is the education activities specialist for the Birmingham Botanical Gardens.
 She is a graduate of UAB and The George Washington University as well as a wife and mother of 2 beautiful little girls.
-As a child, her favorite movie and show was The Little Mermaid and her most favorite place was the beach, providing her with the relaxation and recharge she needs to fight to ensure that it will always be there for generations to come.
+As a child, Dawn’s favorite movie and show was The Little Mermaid and her most favorite place is the beach, providing her with the relaxation and recharge she needs to fight to ensure that it will always be there for generations to come.